TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

       * What did you like best about the course so far?
       * What do you not like the most about the course so far?
       * other thoughts

+ ---
+#### Emphasize with students...

+#### Curriculum Competencies - Applied Design is a process

+If something doesn't work, don't be discouraged!
+It's part of the learning and development process.
+In fact, even experienced programmers spend alot of time "debugging" (finding logic errors) in their design and code.
+This is when you can practice crictial thinking steps of breaking down the problem, isolating the problem, and analyzing the values of variables, step by step.
+It can be frustrating.
+But it's also really fun and rewarding, when something "works"!
+Savour those moments.
+Stay calm, and keep going on.

+Another tip:  Don't be afraid to ask for help - from peers and teachers.
+In fact, professional developers frequently consult different focus groups online to ask questions, and share solutions.
+One popular developer community is Stack Overflow https://stackoverflow.com/

+---

-  * Final entry
+  * End of the course entry
       * If you were to give advice to a new student who will start the course, what would it be?
-      * What learning new skills easier, or harder than you thought?
+      * Was learning new skills easier, or harder than you thought?
 Explain.
       * What are your project or design interests?
       * Would kind of skills would you like to learn next?
-      * What kind of future jobs would you be interested in?
+      * What kind of future jobs might use these skills?
-      * other thoughts
+      * Other thoughts

  3. Share learning journey with peers
  At the end of the course, ask each students to share a few key points with the class.
  This could be done during a end-of-term fun or party day.
- They can refer to their Final Entry page in their Journal.
+ They can refer to their final Entry page in their Journal.

  ---
  #### Emphasize with students...